 Note that I’m picking on Oracle here as an example but they are certainly not the only one – there are actually a great many very strong people to hire from Oracle as they love to acquire companies, often very good companies, but those strong product, design and technology people they acquired rarely like Oracle’s ways of working.

 A lot of people assume that companies slow down and lose their mojo as a direct result of hiring more people.
 It’s true that larger organizations bring their own challenges, but the issue is not the number of people, it’s the culture of the company, it’s how these people work, and the skills and behaviors of their leaders.
-As I’ve pointed out in recent articles, some of the best (fastest and most consistently innovative) product companies in the world are actually very large.
+As I’ve pointed out in many articles, some of the best (fastest and most consistently innovative) product companies in the world are actually very large.

 I have seen this anti-pattern play out at every level of a company, from individual software developers all the way to CEO.
 It doesn’t happen overnight; it happens over years.
 But I’ve seen it enough I’m convinced it’s an anti-pattern.
 Many people intuitively sense this problem but they usually just attribute it to “a big company person” but this is less about being from a big company and more about being from a company that’s not strong at product.